MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3/P4-Adding-Controls/content.md

 > Feel free to explore this new code to see how it works.
 >

-Next we can apply the `clamp(...)` function to limit the rotation of the bunny, limit the angular velocity and increment the new `sinceTouch` timer.
+Next we can apply the `clamped(...)` function to limit the rotation of the bunny, limit the angular velocity and increment the new `sinceTouch` timer.

 > [action]
 > Add this code at end of the `update(...)` method: